barakeel/HOLtoTFF/README.md

 - run hol interactive mode (M-h h)
 - select any instruction and then (M-h M-r) to execute it
 - open any libraries you want to test
-- result are shown as text files in HOLtoTFF/result (Since beagle is not install it will show you only the translation to TFF in result/filename_hol and result/filename_tff)